 Examination of the town’s domestic, religious and commercial buildings and a unique attempt at family reconstitution coupled with an analysis of social structure provides urban historians with an important resource.

 Particular attention is paid to evolving religious and political beliefs during the turbulent time between Cromwell’s Commonwealth and the accession to the throne of William and Mary in 1689.

 Editors: J.T.
 Smith & M.A.
 North

 Format: Paperback, pp288

-Available by post from SAHAAS and from Waterstones St Peter’s Street, St Albans Museums bookshops, the Cathedral Gift Shop and HALS bookshop.
+Available from our online bookshop and also from Waterstones St Peter’s Street, St Albans Museums bookshops, the Cathedral Shop and HALS bookshop.